Hockey Hall of Fame: Exhibits

-Interactive displays are featured in the NHLPA Be A Player Zone.
-At the NHLPA Gametime, visitors take shots using real pucks at a computer simulation of goaltender Ed Belfour.
+Interactive displays are featured at the NHLPA Gametime, visitors take shots using real pucks at a computer simulation of goaltender Ed Belfour.
 Visitors can also take turns playing goaltender, blocking shots from computer simulations of players like Sidney Crosby, Wayne Gretzky and Mark Messier.
 The TSN/RDS Broadcast Zone provides a look at how hockey broadcasting works and allows users to record messages that may be displayed on both the Hockey Hall of Fame's website, and the TSN/RDS networks.